 In a recent hearing before the U.S. House and Senate Veterans Affairs committees, various veteran organizations urged the committees to impose a cap on attorneys’ fees.
 The main opposition didn’t focus on whether a fee cap was appropriate.
 Many are in favor of working within a reasonable percentage.
 However, some argue that dropping the fee too low could discourage qualified attorneys from taking these cases, leaving veterans with less qualified representation.

 Beasley Allen has an entire team of lawyers and staff dedicated to investigating, filing, and establishing causation for claims by people or survivors of individuals who were exposed to the contaminated water at Camp Lejeune and were later diagnosed with certain health conditions.
-The team is co-led by Julia Merritt and Leslie LaMacchia, under the Toxic Torts practice group led by Rhon Jones.
+The team is co-led by Leslie LaMacchia, under the Toxic Torts practice group led by Rhon Jones.
 The timetable for filing claims for exposure to toxic water at Camp Lejeune is two years from signing the Act into law on Aug.
 10, 2022.
 Contact a lawyer on the Toxic Torts team at Beasley Allen to help you with your Camp Lejeune claims.

 In Harm’s Way